 These sponsorships, Alexandra says, are also great for brands, too, who can run flexible campaigns that can be adjusted for their business needs.

 “[Our sponsors] usually want to go for brand awareness, or they get some creative out of it, or they’re going for direct clicks.
-There are a lot of different things that brands can optimize for,” Alexandra says.
+There are a lot of different things that brands can optimise for,” Alexandra says.
 “Brands are always looking for a way to grow.
 You could do it through traditional marketing or on TV or social media ads.
 But influencer marketing is a really big category.
 The cool thing about Twitch is the audience tends to be a lot more engaged than other [services], and has loyal viewers.
 So, you need to think about how much more viewers are dedicated to the fact that it’s live.
 So, when you do brand sponsorships on a stream, if people are there for you, they’re not going to skip through your content.”

 This also benefits their viewers, too, because the Botez sisters are able to find brands that are relevant to their community.
 For creators starting out, Alexandra stresses the importance of getting that first sponsorship to show off to other potential brands.
-These smaller creators can also be beneficial for brands to work with because “Micro-influencers actually have really high engagement rates because engagement rates don’t scale linearly,” she says.
+These smaller creators can also be beneficial for brands to work with because, “Micro-influencers actually have really high engagement rates because engagement rates don’t scale linearly,” she says.

 The Botez sisters say that it’s important for new Twitch creators to get their first initial sponsorship to show their potential to other brands.

 Meanwhile, the Botez brand itself continues to grow.
-They’re launching their own line of chess boards (made out of recycled aluminum, and they plant a tree for each purchase) and other merchandise.
+They’re launching their own line of chess boards (made out of recycled aluminium, and they plant a tree for each purchase) and other merchandise.
 They also want to continue expanding their own content, ranging from casual and competitive chess to other non-chess interests.
 Recently, though, in-person chess streams, like the one on Fremont Street, have been hugely popular in the chess community.
 The Botez sisters are excited to find new ways to explore in-person chess events and moments.

 Maybe someone will finally beat them and win that $100.